danielbankhead/jetta/docs/request.md

         - `headers['content-type']`: 'application/json'
         - `method`: POST

+    - `preferredErrorLanguage` STRING
+      - The preferred language for any error messages that may occur.
+      - Should be an ISO 639-1 code, such as 'en' for English and 'fr' for French
+      - Falls back to English if preferred language unavailable

     - `progressLog` OBJECT
       - An object with with a `log` method
       - See `jetta.ProgressLogger` for details and ideas for using a custom progress logger